Amakine/md4anki/espanol.md

 #### Tener esimerkit

 Do you have a car? `Tienes coche?`
-Do, I do not. `No, no tengo coche`
+No, I do not. `No, no tengo coche`

 I have a brother `Tengo un hermano`